sunnywahi/external-chainlink-adapter/LocalChainlinkNode.md

 ## Install the docker image on VM
 - Once you have setup the ssh over your vm instance (note you will need google sdk for connecting from local machine), after watching the above video, you can do the following command
 ```
-    gcloud compute --project "REPLACE WITH YOUR PROJECT ID" ssh --zone "australia-southeast2-a" "chainlink-kovan" -- -L 6688:localhost:6688
+    gcloud compute --project "REPLACE WITH YOUR PROJECT ID" ssh --zone "REPLACE ZONE" "chainlink-kovan" -- -L 6688:localhost:6688
 ```
+- REPLACE WITH YOUR PROJECT ID- the project id that you have setup the VM in.
+- REPLACE ZONE- zone of the project ID
 - Then do the following step for Ubuntu, you can find the step here `https://docs.chain.link/docs/running-a-chainlink-node/`
 ```
 curl -sSL https://get.docker.com/ | sh